 - The tenant must fix or “cure” the problem at hand;

-- The tenant must move out by a certain date;
+- The tenant must move out by a specific date;

 - The tenant and landlord may need to go to court to continue the eviction process.